A New Humanism for the Coming Century (Rajiv Gandhi Foundation, India, 1997)

 There may be those who say that my outlook is entirely too optimistic.
 I will not, however, under any circumstance, abandon my faith in humanity.
 I direct implacable faith toward the inner grandeur of humanity.

 When Rajiv Gandhi and I met in Tokyo, we agreed on our common determination to remove the barriers of the heart which separate humankind.
 When those walls fall, we see before us the vast expanses of life itself.
-It is on the great earth of symbiosis that the broad rivers of peace flow, flower gardens of culture bloom, and the great trees of education stretch toward the heavens.
+It is on the great earth of creative coexistence that the broad rivers of peace flow, flower gardens of culture bloom, and the great trees of education stretch toward the heavens.
 In that moment, the prime minister and I found the same melody of peace resonating in our hearts.
 We felt a connection beyond and unhindered by any superficial difference.

 Rajiv Gandhi advanced without fear, toward the realization of his dream.
 He immersed himself in the midst of his fellow citizens.
 He offered himself to his dream.
 He gave everything for the cause of humanism.
 His example continues to shine brilliantly at this very moment.
 The light of the magnificent drama of his life and death illuminates the path along which humankind must progress in the coming century.